predictivemegadollars/pytastic/README.md

-# pytastic
+# pytastic-project

+This is intended for internal/test usage:

-Testing SSH via Linux/VNC
+* Testing SSH via Linux/VNC
+* Testing Repository Sharing
+* Educating on git workflow